 Actian performance engineering used the full set of 22 TPC-H queries to run unaudited benchmarks on several of the SQL on Hadoop solutions in the market, and the results may surprise you (but not us).
 Here is a quick summary:

-These results have been published in an academic paper submitted to and presented at the 2016 International Conference on Management of Data (ACM SIGMOD) in San Francisco, June 26-July 1, 2016.
-That paper goes into many technical reasons why VectorH is able to achieve such a performance advantage – here is the short version:
+- These results have been published in an academic paper submitted to and presented at the International Conference on Management of Data (ACM SIGMOD).
+That paper goes into many technical reasons how VectorH is able to achieve such a performance advantage – here is the short version:

 - Efficient, multi-core parallel and vectorized execution – VectorH is designed to take advantage of the performance features in the Intel CPU architecture, including the AVX2 vector instruction set and large, multi-layer caches.